 Some therapists have used an exercise where they ask their patients to write with their opposite hands, and it allows people to access some suppressed emotions.
 If this interests you, contact a trained professional to help you through this activity.

-For use in every day life, however, you can simply try writing with your opposite hand a little each day, asking your “every day brain” to move aside, and see if it helps you become more creative or triggers improved memory functioning.
+For use in everyday life, however, you can simply try writing with your opposite hand a little each day, asking your “everyday brain” to move aside and see if it helps you become more creative or triggers improved memory functioning.

 Have you ever tried using your non-dominant hand for daily tasks?
 If so, share your story.
 Did you feel as clumsy as I did?